Things to Do in St Ives in Winter.

 There’s nothing quite like gathering around a fire with your friends or family members, sharing stories and enjoying a nice hot drink or even bonding over something unique such as a board game or the latest festive programming on television.
 With plenty of cosy little cottages around St Ives and even traditional taverns that serve good hearty grub, there’s no shortage of excellent places to spend your winter holiday in warmth surrounded by the people you love.
 If you’re after a relaxing winter holiday, then there’s nothing quite like the beauty of St Ives serving as your backdrop while you huddle around a fire with a pair of warm socks and a good book or relaxing music to keep you entertained.

-Spend Christmas and New Year’s in St Ives
+Spend Christmas and New Year in St Ives

 There are countless things to do over in St Ives during the festive season.
-For example, the Christmas lights officially switch on during the 1st of December, lighting up the town and making way for local Christmas markets and festive decorations.
-There are local fairs, farmers markets and even an appearance by Santa Claus himself.
+The Christmas lights officially switch on early in December, lighting up the town and making way for local Christmas markets and festive decorations.
+There are local fairs, farmers markets and even an appearance by Santa Claus arriving at the harbour by lifeboat!
 There are choirs singing, lovely snacks to sample and plenty of hot drinks to help keep you warm.
 There’s really no shortage of things to do during the Christmas holiday season in St Ives and there are plenty of restaurants and pubs that serve delicious Christmas dinners and lunches.

-New Year Eve in St Ives has become one of the town’s most famous and exciting celebrations with colourful street parties, fireworks and the whole St Ives harbour turns into one big family street party.
+New Year’s Eve in St Ives has become one of the towns most famous and exciting celebrations with colourful street parties, fireworks and the whole of St Ives harbour turns into one big family street party.
 Everyone, including ourselves dress up in some amazing costumes, it’s not to be missed!

-If you’re looking to spend your Christmas and New Year’s in a magical winter retreat, then St Ives is a must-visit destination.
+If you’re looking to spend your Christmas and New Year in a magical winter retreat, then St Ives is a must-visit destination.

 Check out this video of New Year Eve in St Ives